|The History of Sterling Solutions|

 Sterling Solutions Moving Into The Future

-Today, the combined firm operates as Sterling Solutions and has offices in Cleveland and Memphis and Knoxville, TN.
+Today, the combined firm operates as Sterling Solutions and has offices in Cleveland and Memphis.
 In addition, the firm has employees located in several states in the Northeast, Midwest and Southeast.
 The firm has continued to grow and is recognized for its extensive expertise in transportation management, distribution network optimization, and third party logistics management.
 In addition, Sterling is considered one of the nation’s leading firms in food safety and cold chain management.
 Because of its leadership in cold chain management and distribution operations, Sterling partnered with Georgia Tech's Supply Chain and Logistics Institute in 2010 to form the Integrated Food Chain Center (IFC).
 The IFC is an industry/academic joint initiative to identify and resolve critical issues impacting cold chain integration across the end-to-end food chain.